 For languages other than English, press "4" to use the language line.
 Arlingtonians who are deaf or hard of hearing may use their TDD by calling the Virginia Relay Center, 800-828-1120 or 711.
 The STAR Call Center also can be reached by email: email@example.com

-You can also book a ride, cancel a ride and check on your schedule at any time or any day using the internet (STAR on the Web) or using your phone (STAR Interactive Voice Response or STAR IVR).
+You can also book a ride, cancel a ride and check on your schedule at any time or any day using the internet (STAR on the Web).

 When you call, please be ready with: